-Core course for all graduate degree programs.
+Prerequisite or sequence recommendation: Core course for all graduate degree programs.

-Bible, New Testament, Old Testament
+Requirements this course will fulfill: Bible, New Testament, Old Testament

 Hermeneutics: God's Message and Its Meaning, Graduate Study Guide by Douglas P. Lowenberg; Hermeneutics: God's Message and Its Meaning Readings and Resource Materials; Gospel and Spirit: Issues in New Testament Hermeneutics by Gordon D. Fee; Introduction to Biblical Interpretation by William W. Klein, Craig L. Blomberg, and Robert L. Hubbard; A Basic Guide to Interpreting the Bible: Playing by the Rules by Robert H. Stein; and The Holy Bible